monick96/portfolio_front_end/README.md

 # portfolio_front_end.

-This is my proyect to do my first portfolio.
+This is my project to do my first portfolio.